 How to clean your computer keyboard

 We all live busy lives so you might be happy with just a Quick clean for now.
-If you have the time then I suggest that you look at the more deep clean for embedded dirt.
+If you have the time then I suggest that you look at the deeper clean for embedded dirt.

 Before beginning this process, either power off your laptop or disconnect the keyboard from your PC.